DefangLabs/samples/samples/sveltekit-mongodb/README.md

 Short Description: A full-stack application using Sveltekit for the frontend and MongoDB for the database

-Tags: sveltekit, mongodb, full-stack
+Tags: Sveltekit, MongoDB, Full-stack

-Languages: nodejs, javascript
+Languages: Node.js, Javascript